top of page

 How are IFGA assessments structured?

-There are no annual fees to maintain IFGA Associate status.
+There are no annual membership fees for IFGA Guides.

 Your IFGA training provider will provide you with their training and examination costs.